shatadalsamui/C2_WEEK22.1_HORIZONTAL_VERTICAL_SCALING/README.md

   - Implemented via Node.js cluster module
   - Each worker process utilizes a CPU core
   - Demonstrated in HorizontalScaling.ts
+- **Vertical Scaling**: Maximizing resource usage on a single machine
+  - Master process forks workers (one per CPU core)
+  - Workers share the load on one machine
+  - No additional servers required
+  - Demonstrated in VerticalScaling.ts

 ## Prerequisites
 - Node.js v16+